ayattaheri/artemisia-db/tutorial/tutorial.md

 ### Artemisinin Pathway Genes
 - **Purpose**: Focus on genes linked to artemisinin production in *Artemisia annua*, providing detailed information through a table with tabs for main data, expression, and sequences.
 - **Steps**:
-  1. Navigate to **Gene Expression > Artemisinin Pathway Genes**.
+  1. Navigate to **Gene Expression &gt; Artemisinin Pathway Genes**.
   2. View the "Main Table" tab, which lists artemisinin-related genes and their details.
-  3. Search by a single gene ID in the search box to filter the table and view its specific information.
+  3. Search by gene names or gene IDs (one per line) in the search box to filter the table and view specific information:
+  4. For gene IDs, enter the ID and press the **Search by Gene ID** button.
+  5. For gene names, enter the name and press the **Search by Gene Name** button.
-  4. Select one or more rows in the "Main Table" to reveal the **Check Gene Expression** and **Copy Gene ID(s)** buttons at the bottom left.
+  6. Select one or more rows in the "Main Table" to reveal the **Check Gene Expression** and **Copy Gene ID(s)** buttons at the bottom left.
-  5. Click **Copy Gene ID(s)** to copy the selected gene IDs to the clipboard for use in other analyses.
+  7. Click **Copy Gene ID(s)** to copy the selected gene IDs to the clipboard for use in other analyses.
-  6. Click **Check Gene Expression** to switch to the "Expression" tab, where you can select plant parts (e.g., "Leaf", "Root") and click **Calculate Median Expression** to generate a heatmap.
+  8. Click **Check Gene Expression** to switch to the "Expression" tab, where you can select plant parts (e.g., "Leaf", "Root") and click **Calculate Median Expression** to generate a heatmap.
-  7. Switch to the "Sequence" tab to view and download the sequences of the selected genes as a text file.
+  9. Switch to the "Sequence" tab to view and download the sequences of the selected genes as a text file.

 ---